open-data-fabric/open-data-fabric/rfcs/003-content-addressability.md

 ## Drawbacks

 - We are adding more fields to `MetadataBlock` which is already anemic - this will be addressed separately in a follow-up RFC.
 - A seemingly unavoidable break in abstraction layers exists where a named reference (higher-level concept) is used from within derivative dataset inputs from metadata (lower-level concept).
-This is, however, similar to having a HTML page that contains a relative URL of another page.
+This is, however, similar to having an HTML page that contains a relative URL of another page.

 ## Rationale and alternatives